 - 2 pounds boneless skinless chicken breasts (about 6-7 pieces)

-- Whisk oil, vinegar, lemon juice, soy sauce, worcestershire, honey, dijon, Italian seasoning and pepper together.
+- Whisk oil, vinegar, lemon juice, soy sauce, worcestershire, honey, dijon, Italian seasoning, onion powder and pepper together.
 Add the garlic cloves.

 - Place chicken in a large gallon size bag.
 Pound with a rolling pin to make the breasts even in thickness.
 Pour the marinade over the chicken, seal the bag, and let it sit in the refrigerator for at least 4 hours or overnight.

 - Preheat oven to 400°F. Take chicken out of the refrigerator and place in a baking pan sprayed with nonstick cooking spray (let it come to room temperature while the oven is preheating).
 Discard marinade.

 - Bake for 35-45 minutes, or until a meat thermometer place in the thickest part of the breast registers 165°F. Cook time will depend on thickness of chicken.